Best holiday rental deals in Arbroath

 Popular holiday rental amenities in Arbroath

 Above are the weather conditions for Arbroath.
-In July maximum temperatures go higher than 19°.
+In July, maximum temperatures climb above 19°.
 However, temperatures can go lower than 1° in Arbroath in January.
-The rainiest month is July while the driest month is February.
+The rainiest month is July, while the driest month is February.

 Enjoy sunshine and smokies with holiday cottages in Arbroath

 Arbroath may be most famous for smoked haddock, also known as the "smokie", but there is much more for you to enjoy during your stay in a holiday cottage or holiday letting in this pretty Scottish coastal town.

 No stay in an Arbroath holiday cottage is complete without trying the famed Arbroath smokie.
 This very special way of preparing smoked haddock dates back to Viking times, and its unique status has now been recognised by the EU.

 As you would expect from a coastal town, there are lots of fish restaurants in Arbroath where you can buy smokies and other delicacies to try, or you can get some take away from one of the town's many fishmongers.

 If you are lucky enough to have good weather for your stay in an Arbroath holiday letting, then kids of all ages will love the town's many beaches.
 The West Links has paddling pools and play areas to keep young ones entertained.

 Kerr's Miniature steam railway runs every Sunday during summer near the Pleasureland arcade and younger children will enjoy burning off some steam of their own at Jumping Joey's indoor soft play area.